Summer School of Music

-The majority of sessions utilise pianos or small instrumental groups taken from the class rather than a full orchestra.
+The majority of sessions utilise small instrumental groups taken from the class or pianos rather than a full orchestra.
 These core sessions aim to build students' abilities as in the main it is not practical even for advanced students to do this whilst rehearsing an orchestra.

-Regular repertoire sessions with a large orchestra are scheduled during the course.
+Regular ‘repertoire sessions’ with a large orchestra are scheduled each afternoon Monday to Thursday during the course.
 These are not primarily for students to develop their conducting technique – rather, they allow the whole class to gain a musical understanding of the work whilst demonstrating rehearsal technique in the process.

-In these sessions, experienced students who show a secure technique and understanding of the score will be invited to conduct the orchestra under the direction of the tutors.
-Participation in these sessions is at the sole discretion of the tutors, however, all students will have the opportunity to conduct the class orchestra for at least three sessions during the week.
+In these sessions, all students will be invited to conduct the orchestra under the direction of the tutors in repertoire suitable to their abilities.
+All students will also have the opportunity to conduct the class orchestra for at least three or four sessions during the week.

 Will I have to play my instrument?

 One of the best ways to learn is to experience the effect that different conductors have on orchestral players and to hear that effect from 'within the score'.
-Therefore students are strongly encouraged to bring their instrument to play during instrumental sessions, even if they are only of a modest standard.
+Therefore, students are strongly encouraged to bring their instrument to play during instrumental sessions, even if they only play to a modest standard.

 Will I have to play piano?